joel64M/ScreenshotHelper/README.md

    - Pressing the **S** key (if enabled), or
    - Clicking the **Take Screenshot** button in the UI.

-6. (Optional) Use <a href="https://www.photopea.com/" target="_blank">Photopea</a> to add additional graphics or text to the screenshots to make them more appealing.
+6. (Optional) Use <a href="https://www.photopea.com/" target="_blank">Photopea</a> or other Image editing app to add additional graphics or text to the screenshots to make them more appealing.

 ## 📂 Output